automl/learning_environments/README.md

 ## Visualizations scripts

-Please note that form many scripts (in general all starting with "GTNC_visualize") first the corresponding environments must be trained as described in the previous section.
+Please note that for the visualization scripts we assume existing trained SEs and RNs (see previous section how to train these or furhter above how to download them)

 Fig. 2 (standalone):
 ```